WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * DSCP : DSCP to use on transmissions of this message and future messages on this GlobalEncodingID

-* Layer ID : Indication which layer is for scalable video codecs.
+* Layer ID : Integer indicating which layer is for scalable video codecs.
 SFU may use this to selectively drop a frame.

 The keys used for the AEAD are unique to a given conference ID and